MicrosoftDocs/WSL/WSL/tutorials/gui-apps.md

 ### Prerequisites

 - You will need to be on **Windows 11 Build 22000 or later** to access this feature.
-You can join the [Windows Insiders Program](https://insider.windows.com/) to get the latest preview builds.

 - **Installed driver for vGPU**

-    To run Linux GUI apps, you should first install the preview driver matching your system below.
+    To run Linux GUI apps, you should first install the driver matching your system below.
 This will enable you to use a virtual GPU (vGPU) so you can benefit from hardware accelerated OpenGL rendering.

   - [**Intel** GPU driver for WSL](https://www.intel.com/content/www/us/en/download/19344/intel-graphics-windows-10-windows-11-dch-drivers.html)
   - [**AMD** GPU driver for WSL](https://www.amd.com/en/support/kb/release-notes/rn-rad-win-wsl-support)